 Villanova hosted Monmouth on Tuesday, April 2 at the West Campus Tennis Courts.

-Entering the 2012-13 season Adams has a career record of 45-76-1 (.373) as the Wildcats head coach.
-During the 2011-12 season he led a young Villanova team to a 10-12 record, marking the second year in a row that the Wildcats had improved their win total from the year before.
+In 2012, Adams led a young Villanova team to a 10-12 record, marking the second year in a row that the Wildcats had improved their win total from the year before.

 Last year Villanova won seven of its final 11 dual matches, including a 6-3 run to finish the regular season and a 1-1 mark in the BIG EAST Championship, where the Wildcats defeated Connecticut, 4-1, in the opening round.
 It marked the fourth time in Adams' five seasons as head coach that Villanova has posted a win in the conference tournament.